RATESResearch/glossary/glossary.rst

    NetCDF
       *NetCDF (Network Common Data Form) is a set of software libraries and machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
 It is also a community standard for sharing scientific data.
 The Unidata Program Center supports and maintains netCDF programming interfaces for C, C++, Java, and Fortran.
 Programming interfaces are also available for Python, IDL, MATLAB, R, Ruby, and Perl.* Reproduced from `NetCDF`_.

+   NFS
+      Network File Systemn a protocol that lets users on client computers access files on a network, making it a distributed file system.
    NGINX
       High performance web server.